 Academic Standing Policy

 Academic Standing review is performed for all degree-seeking students.
 Student cumulative and term grade-point average (GPA) are reviewed at the end of fall and spring semester for students not enrolled in credit bearing courses during J-term, and at the end of J-term and spring semester for students enrolled in a credit bearing course during J-term to determine Academic Standing.
 Academic Standing classifications are defined below.
-While academic standing does not impact the ability of a non-degree-student to continue enrollment, it may impact your satisfactory academic progress for financial aid eligibility.
-All course taken when a student is at non-degree status will always count in the overall grade point average and may impact the ability to move to degree-seeking status.
+While academic standing does not impact the ability of a non-degree-student to continue enrollment, it may impact satisfactory academic progress for financial aid eligibility.
+All courses completed while a student is at non-degree status will always count in the overall grade point average and may impact the ability to move to degree-seeking status.

 Good Standing.
 The C or 2.00 GPA is the mark of acceptable work and good standing.